 Drip-drip-drip, drip-drip-drip!

-Here they went once on the water.
-Grandma Dasha is in front, granddaughter Masha is in the middle, and Ryaba is a hen behind.
+Once they went through the water.
+Grandmother Dasha is in front, granddaughter Masha is in the middle, and chicken Ryaba is behind.

-The buckets on the yokes sway, the yokes creak, they sing a song, and the buckets agree with them.
+The buckets on the rocker arms swing, the rocker arms creak, they sing a song, and the buckets echo them.

 Like a chicken:

-At that time, at that time, an apple hung on a branch.
-The apple heard, the apple looked, pulled out a twig, and fell off the tree.
-An apple rolled on the grass, from the grass to the path, along the path down the hill.
-An apple rolled under the chicken's legs - the chicken fell, turned over.
-The granddaughter rolled under the legs - the granddaughter fell, turned over.
-Grandmother rolled under her feet - grandmother fell, turned over, grunted, groaned.
+At that time, at that time, an apple was hanging on a branch.
+The apple listened, the apple looked at it, pulled out a twig, and fell from the tree.
+An apple rolled across the grass, from the grass onto the path, downhill along the path.
+An apple rolled under the chicken's legs - the chicken fell and turned over.
+It rolled under my granddaughter's legs - the granddaughter fell and turned over.
+It rolled under the grandmother’s feet - the grandmother fell, turned over, groaned, and groaned.

 Creak-creak-creak!

-He ran to the noise, creaking, ringing grandfather.
+Grandfather came running to the noise, creaking, ringing.

 What happened, what happened?!